ofelcan164/API/sections/files.md

 _**Note:** "versions" is pluralized in the path_

 ### Uploading Chunks
+First, split your file into chunks.
+Chunk size is up to you but must be 5 MB or less.
+If you attempt to upload a chunk larger than 5 MB you'll receive an error.
+Then:

 * `POST /api/v2/files/<file_id>/versions/<v4_uuid>/chunk/<chunk_number>` to upload a chunk.

+The last number is the chunk number.
+This is used, to determine the order to reassemble the chunks on the server.
+So the second chunk would be `POST /api/v2/files/<file_id>/versions/<v4_uuid>/chunk/2`.
-The request body should be the binary data of the file chunk and the Content-Type should be `application/octet-stream`.
+The request body should be the binary data of the chunk.
+Make sure to set the Content-Length header.
+The Content-Type header should be `application/octet-stream`

-The chunk number in the path is used for ordering chunks when assembling the final file.

 You will receive a `204 No Content`, http status code when the chunk has uploaded successfully.